yurith-rubio/yurith-says/_posts/2024-03-22-hydrogen-shopify-store-setup.md

 # image rendered with the AI on this page: https://hotpot.ai/art-generator
 ---

-How to setup a Hydrogen Shopify store in a local environment with the products from a development store.
+<h1>How to setup a Hydrogen Shopify store in a local environment with the products from a development store.<h1>

 If you are looking for how to setup a Hydrogen store as a developer without paying a monthly fee of your store which is necessary when installing a Hydrogen app on your store to get access to your products.
 Here I will describe how I did it.

-What you need:
+<h2>What you need:</h2>

 - Have a development store
 - Install the headless app on your dev store